aewallin/allantools/README.rst

 Development
 ===========

-Here follows an un-rodered to do list:
+Here follows an un-ordered to do list:

 * Statistics